-For claims to be eligible for stop loss pool reimbursement, the Contractor must submit proof of the acquisition cost of the drug paid by the provider.
-Documentation must include: 1) the Medicaid member ID; 2) incurred date of the claims; 3) actual cost paid to the provider; 4) actual acquisition cost with the invoice amount from the manufacturer or buyer of the drug provided to the Contractor by the provider; 5) applicable NDC or J-code identifying the drug; 6) quantity of the drug.
-Note, as MCOs are not allowed to retain any pharmaceutical rebates, with the exception of supplemental rebates for medically billed drugs, rebates do not need to be considered in the stop loss pool calculation.
-If a rebate is obtained, the amount must be reported to DMS.

-A pharmacy benefits claim is required to have the NDC billed through a retail or specialty pharmacy.
-A medical benefits claim is required to be billed through a CMS 1500 form or 837P electronic claim.
-All medical benefits claims are required to have the NDC and its corresponding HCPCS code that begins with the letter "J" (drugs administered other than oral method, chemotherapy drugs).
+- A. The Medicaid member ID. - B. The incurred date of the claim, - C. The actual cost paid to the provider, - D. The actual acquisition cost with the invoice amount from the manufacturer or buyer of the drug provided to the Contractor by the provider, - E. The amount of any rebates received by the Contractor, - F. The applicable NDC or J-Code identifying the drug, - a.
+A pharmacy benefits claim is required to have the NDC billed through a retail or specialty pharmacy - b.
+A medical benefits claim is required to be billed through a CMS 1500 form or 837P electronic claim and is required to have the NDC and its corresponding HCPCS code that begins with the letter "J" (drugs administered other than oral method, chemotherapy drugs) - G. The quantity of the drug, - H. Documentation of any additional rebates the Contractor expects to receive in the future.